 After Tableau Server or Tableau Online is licensed with the Data Management Add-on, you can enable Tableau Catalog by doing one of the following tasks:

-- For Tableau Online, no action necessary.
+- For Tableau Online, no action is necessary.
 Tableau Catalog is on by default, configured to use derived permissions, and ready to use.
-For more information about derived permissions, see the Permissions on assets and their metadata topic.
+For more information about derived permissions, see the Permissions on metadata topic.

 For Tableau Server, the Server admin must first enable the Tableau Metadata API using the